Couponing has become such as a prevalent phenomenon that there is an entire TV show dedicated to it.

 You might have spare file folders lying around in your house doing really nothing.
 Make use of these if you do not want to spend money on buying a notebook or preparing a coupon binder.
 You can keep coupons bifurcated into categories using colorful separators or clips as you like.
 Be as creative as you possibly could with your coupon organizing file folder.

 In addition to these, there are several other methods that you can use to organize all your coupons in one place, for instance, in a wall organizer, within magazine boxes, or a zippered pouch for safe-keeping.

 If you have set your mind on keeping a coupon binder, then you can make one at home using this simple method.

 Since you need a zipper binder that can carry your coupons as well as other essentials such as a pair of scissors and a calculator, choose a good quality binder from the nearest bookstore.

 Next, you need to organize your binder with care.
 This is one of the most essential steps in this process.
 You must segregate coupons in one of the following ways:

-- Divide the coupons according to the expiration
+- Put the coupons according to the expiration

-- Divide the coupons according to the manufacturer or store.
+- Finally, organize the coupons according to the manufacturer or store.

 Now that coupons have been segregated, it is time to use the dividers.
 The dividers have sides that generally pop out.
 These must indicate the category name of the content.
 Add your category names to the dividers according to the segregation type that you have chosen in the preceding step.